mnoalett/inmarsat-web-console/README.md

    ```

    Adjust these values according to your environment and application needs.
+   Username and password are not mandatory, if not present the autentication is disabled.

 4. **Start the application**
    Once you've set up the environment variables, start the application with: